hauptem/F5-Multisite-Dashboard/README.md

 This isn't another monitoring dashboard. **It's the F5 serving a sophisticated application interface directly from the BIG-IP itself.**

-A 220KB modular JavaScript application runs entirely in your browser, served directly from the F5's high-speed operational dataplane.
+A 170KB modular JavaScript application runs entirely in your browser, served directly from the F5's high-speed operational dataplane.
 One or more sites operate as Dashboard Front-Ends serving the dashboard interface (HTML, JavaScript, CSS) via iFiles, while other sites operate as API Hosts providing pool data through optimized JSON-based dashboard API calls.
 This provides unified visibility across multiple sites from a single interface without requiring even a read-only account on any of the BIG-IPs, allowing you to switch between locations and see consistent pool, member, and health status data with almost no latency and very little overhead.
 All dashboard sites inherit the high-availability capabilities of their host BIG-IP cluster.

-Think of it as an extension of the F5 GUI but with intelligence: near real-time state tracking, DNS hostname resolution, advanced search/filtering, and the ability to see exactly what changed and when.
+Think of it as an extension of the F5 GUI: near real-time state tracking, DNS hostname resolution (if configured), advanced search/filtering, and the ability to see exactly what changed and when.
 It gives application teams and operations teams direct visibility into application state without needing to wait for answers from F5 engineers, eliminating the organizational bottleneck that slows down troubleshooting when every minute counts.

-**Bottom Line:** When you need to know what's really happening with your applications behind the F5, Dashboard v1.7 gives you that answer immediately, with zero additional infrastructure complexity.
+**Bottom Line:** When you need to know what's really happening with your applications behind the F5, Dashboard gives you that answer immediately, with zero additional infrastructure complexity.

 ### Revolutionary Approach to Infrastructure Monitoring

-Dashboard v1.7 represents a fundamental departure from conventional monitoring paradigms, addressing a massive blind spot in enterprise infrastructure thinking.
+F5-Multisite-Dashboard represents a fundamental departure from conventional monitoring paradigms, addressing a massive blind spot in enterprise infrastructure thinking.

 Traditional monitoring platforms like Grafana, SolarWinds, and Dynatrace require separate servers, databases, and complex infrastructure.
 They're designed for historical analysis and trending across multiple systems.

-Dashboard v1.7 creates something entirely different: an ultra-performant, near real-time looking glass directly into application state.
+F5-Multisite-Dashboard creates something entirely different: an ultra-performant, near real-time looking glass directly into application state.
 It doesn't replace Network Management Systems - it complements them by providing instant visibility that NMS platforms can't match.

 ### Key Technical Innovations

 **Zero Infrastructure Overhead**
-Dashboard v1.7 runs entirely on the F5 itself with a 220KB JavaScript application in the browser.
+F5-Multisite-Dashboard runs entirely on the F5 itself with a 220KB JavaScript application in the browser.
 No monitoring servers, no databases, no network dependencies between components other than HTTPS/TCP443.

 **Instant Application State Visibility**
-While NMS platforms excel at historical trends and enterprise-wide correlation, Dashboard v1.7 provides immediate, zero-latency insight into what's happening right now with pool members, DNS resolution, and application health.
+While NMS platforms excel at historical trends and enterprise-wide correlation, F5-Multisite-Dashboard provides immediate, zero-latency insight into what's happening right now with pool members, DNS resolution, and application health.

 **Self-Contained Intelligence**
 The JavaScript application includes real-time state tracking, DNS hostname resolution with caching, advanced Boolean search and filtering, and session persistence.